Alternative, Naturopathic & Holistic Articles You May Like

 Bachelor’s Degree Programs

-As an example of what you might encounter in a BS in alternative medicine program, Everglades University offers the following classes once a student has completed the general education requirements:
+Here’s an example of some types of classes you may encounter in a BS in alternative medicine program after you’ve completed the general education requirements:

 - History of Medicine